lmmentel/awesome-python-chemistry/README.md

 *Resources for learning to apply python to chemistry.*

+- [An Introduction to Applied Bioinformatics](https://github.com/applied-bioinformatics/iab2) - A Jupyter book demonstrating working with biochemical data using the scikit-bio library for tasks such as sequence alignment and calculating Hamming distances.
 - [Computational Thermodynamics](https://kyleniemeyer.github.io/computational-thermo/content/intro.html) - This collection of Jupyter notebooks demonstrates solutions to a range of thermodynamic problems including solving chemical equilibria, comparing real versus ideal gas behavior, and calculating the temperature and composition of a combustion reaction.
 - [SciCompforChemists](https://github.com/weisscharlesj/SciCompforChemists) - Scientific Computing for Chemists with Python is a Jupyter book teaching basic python in chemistry skills, including relevant libraries, and applies them to solving chemical problems.